Starting a mold remediation business may sound challenging, but it doesn’t have to be.

 Try to post daily to attract an audience and get your name out there.

-Since up to 3.8 billion users use social media and many of them use it to find information, those searching for mold remediation will find your business easier if you post regularly and have high engagement.
+Since more than 4.5 billion users use social media and many of them use it to find information, those searching for mold remediation will find your business easier if you post regularly and have high engagement.

 Market your company online to increase the chances of getting new customers.